MCorentin/kilda/README.md

 }
 ```

+/!\ If *kmer_DB* is true, the "kiv2_kmers" and "norm_kmers" should be empty (since KILDA will directly use the output from the "kmer_DB" step as lists of kmers!).
+In case of conflict, an error will be printed on the terminal.

 The pipeline will use *jellyfish* to count the kmers and then launch *kilda.py* to count the KIV2 repeats.

 The output will be available in the directory set in *wdir*, notably the estimated KIV2 copy numbers are stored in *kilda_kiv2.CNs/kilda_kiv2.CNs*